Are you currently managing a digital product or product line? If so, you may already be experiencing the following growing pains:

 The key is that these companies are leveraging the same tech that brings you Google Search, Uber Eats, Amazon Alexa, Facebook and Linkedin — a knowledge graph.
-Knowledge graphs represent the direct and implied relationships between data, which opens up new fields of opportunities for monetization and performance improvements.
+Knowledge graphs represent the direct and implied relationships between data, which opens up new fields of opportunities for monetization and performance improvements (See, What is a Knowledge Graph? for more detail).
 Knowledge graphs are ideal for highly connected datasets that are physically separated across various data silos.

 Beyond that, Stardog solves the backend issues that so frequently slow down release cycles.
 Stardog’s reusable data modeling supports agility in adapting to new customer needs, since updates to the data model don’t involve any rework.
 In the words of Schneider Electric’s product lead:

 You can build a SQL table and keep it all up to date if you want to do that; but by putting it in the graph, you’re not managing schemas, you’re not normalizing data — you’re saving time.